Hai Life Foundation provides support to Hai Hospitality employees when in crisis and facing extreme financial hardship.

 Please read the guidelines below:

-The Hardship Assistance Grant program is managed by the Hai Life Foundation, a non-profit organization seeking 501(c)(3) status.
-The Foundations mission is to provide assistance to Hai Hospitality employees that are currently experiencing a crisis situation.
-The Foundation’s financial resources comes in part from generous donations from Hai Hospitality employees, owners, external individuals and businesses that want to support the Foundation’s mission.
-It is the responsibility of the Foundation to ensure that the resources are administered in accordance to the Foundation’s charter and assist as many employees in need as possible.
-You must be a current employee or recently furloughed employee of Hai Hospitality, Uchi Restaurants, or Loro Asian Smokehouse in order to qualify for grant assistance.
-Please read the guidelines below to determine if you qualify for a Hardship Grant Assistance.
+The Hardship Assistance Grant program is managed by the Hai Life Foundation, a registered 501(c)(3) non-profit organization.
+The Foundations mission is to provide assistance to Hai Hospitality employees that are currently experiencing a crisis situation, as well as support other non-profit organizations in the communities in which we operate.
+The Foundation’s financial resources comes from Hai Hospitality employees, owners, external individuals and businesses that want to support the Foundation’s mission.
+It is the responsibility of the Foundation to ensure that the resources are administered in accordance to the Foundation’s charter and to make the greatest impact to those in need.
+To apply for a Hardship Grant Assistance, you must be a current employee of Hai Hospitality, Uchi Restaurants, or Loro Asian Smokehouse & Bar.
+Please carefully read the guidelines below to determine if you qualify for a Hardship Grant Assistance.

-To ensure the Foundation is able to support those most in need, crisis situations must meet the following criteria in order to apply:
+To ensure the Foundation is able to support those most in need, individuals must meet the following criteria in order to apply:

 SPECIFIC & IDENTIFIABLE